DidierOsindero/iag-fizz-buzz/README.md

 # IAG Loyalty Fizz Buzz Challenge

 This repo is my response to the IAG Loyalty tech test.
-The file ``fizzBuzz.ts`` contains my solution while ``fizzBuzz.test.ts`` contains tests for the solution using Jest.
+The file ``src/fizzBuzz.ts`` contains my solution while ``src/fizzBuzz.test.ts`` contains tests for the solution using Jest.

 <hr/>